It is an inflammation or irritation of the bursa, usually accompanied by an accumulation of fluid with proteins and blood particles.

-Cortisone administration : Non-infectious bursitis of the shoulder can be treated with cortisone that is injected into the inflamed pouch.
+Cortisone administration: Non-infectious bursitis of the shoulder can be treated with cortisone injected into the inflamed pouch.
 This is usually done at the same time as the aspiration procedure.

-Physical therapy : This often helps reduce pain and prevent swelling.
-This type of treatment is aimed at gradually advancing the activity of the shoulder muscles, some of these procedures are calcium electrophoresis, iontophoresis with hydrocortisone and magnetic treatment.
+Physical therapy: This often helps reduce pain and prevent swelling.
+This type of treatment is aimed at gradually advancing the activity of the shoulder muscles; some of these procedures are calcium electrophoresis, iontophoresis with hydrocortisone, and magnetic therapy.

-Physiotherapy is used in the treatment of bursitis especially when accompanied by a frozen shoulder.
+Physiotherapy is used to treat bursitis, especially when accompanied by a frozen shoulder.

 Once the intervention is done, a sample is taken to perform a biopsy.

-You should also avoid physical activities that cause or aggravate the problem and keep the injured area at rest.
+It would help if you also avoided physical activities that cause or aggravate the problem and kept the injured area at rest.